Leica SL versus Nikon D3

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The SL indeed provides movie recording capabilities, while the D3 does not.
 The highest resolution format that the SL can use is 4K/30p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the SL has an electronic viewfinder (4400k dots), while the D3 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
-The table below summarizes some of the other core capabilities of the Leica SL and Nikon D3 in connection with corresponding information for a sample of similar cameras.
-The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.
+The adjacent table lists some of the other core features of the Leica SL and Nikon D3 along with similar information for a selection of comparators.
+If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Leica SL (⇒ rgt)||4400||YES||3.0||1040||fixed||YES||8000||11.0||no||no|